auth0-sandbox/auth0-application-development/module02-instructions.md

     ```

 1. We need to set the scopes for each of the endpoints.
-Locate the /totals endpoint beginning with *app.get('/:userid/totals'...*
+Locate the /totals endpoint beginning with *app.get('/:userid/totals'...*:
-Add the *RequiredScopes* call to register the middleware that rejects the request if
-the token does not have the *read:totals* scope:

     ```js
+    app.get('/:userid/totals', (req, res) => {
+    ```

+1. Change the opening line of the registration by adding *RequiredScopes(),* as the second
+argument to *app.get*:

+    ```js
     app.get('/:userid/totals', requiredScopes('read:totals'), (req, res) => {
     ```

-1. Do the same for the /reports endpoint beginning with *app.get('/:userid/reports'...*,
+1. Do the same for the /reports endpoint beginning with *app.get('/:userid/reports'...*:
-except the scope is *read:reports*:

     ```js
     app.get('/:userid/totals', requiredScopes('read:reports'), (req, res) => {
     ```

-1. That's it!
-Locate and click the restart button in the Run/Debug toolbar that pops up when the service is running.
+1. Make sure the file is saved, and *nodemon* should restart the service automatically.
+Remember, you can always restart it manually from the Run/Debug toolbar:

     <div style="text-align: center"><img src="./.assets/images/vscode-rundebug-toolbar-restart.png" /></div>

 1. From the API landing page make sure following the links to the *totals* and *reports* endpoints are
-rejected because there is no token.
+rejected with a permission problem because you are not providing an access token.
 You will see a JSON error message like this:

     ```json